Native Artist Opportunities at the Heard Museum

 Step 2.
 Fill out a Label/Tag (included in the submission form) and attached it to the lower right hand corner on the back of each two dimensional piece or in an appropriate place on each three-dimensional piece.

 Step 3.
-Complete the Copyright Permission and W9 forms.
+Complete the W9 form.
 The W9 form must be in the student’s name and include their Social Security number and signature.
-These documents are required to make payments for sales and awards.

 Read and understand the following documents.
 Available to download, print and/or save:

-Step 2.
-Fill out the School Master List online or manually.
+Step 1.
+Complete the School Registration List online or manually.
 If completed online, print and include a copy with the artwork.
 If additional pages are needed, click here.

 Read and understand the following documents.
 Available to download, print and/or save: